ehendrix23/aioharmony/README.rst

 0.1.12.
 Fixed/Changed:
     - Fixed issue where connection debug messages would not be shown on failed reconnects.
     - Added debug log entry when connected to HUB.
+0.2.0.
+New:
+    - Support for XMPP.
+If XMPP is enabled on Hub then that will be used, otherwise fallback to web sockets.
+      There are no changes to the API for this.
+    - Log entries from responsehandler class will now include ip address of HUB for easier identification

 TODO
 ----